-In a normal menstrual cycle, just one egg develops and matures.
-The egg matures within a fluid-filled sac called a “follicle” which can be seen on ultrasound.
-In an IVF cycle, injectable gonadotropins are used, for approximately 8 to 12 days, to cause multiple eggs/follicles to develop.
-Beginning around cycle day 3, SRM will draw blood samples every 1 to 3 days to monitor the level of estradiol (a form of estrogen) in your blood.
-Vaginal ultrasound monitoring of the ovaries will also be used to follow follicular growth.
+In a normal menstrual cycle, a single egg develops prior to ovulation.
+The egg grows within a fluid-filled sac called a “follicle,” which can be viewed on ultrasound.
+In an IVF cycle, injectable gonadotropins are given over the course of 8 to 12 days, in order to stimulate multiple eggs/follicles to mature.
+There will be several quick monitoring appointments during the IVF cycle, in which SRM will draw blood samples to observe the level of estradiol (a form of estrogen) in your blood.
+Vaginal ultrasound monitoring of the ovaries will also be used to track follicular growth.

 HCG/Lupron Injection and Egg Retrieval

 When ultrasound and blood estradiol levels indicate that the follicles are ready, you will be notified to give the hCG or Lupron injection at a specific time.
 The egg retrieval is usually performed 36 hours after the injection.
 Typically, a transvaginal ultrasound is used to guide a needle biopsy of both ovaries in order to remove the eggs.
 There is no incision on your body and you are asleep for this procedure.
 If a male partner is providing sperm, he collects a fresh semen specimen the day of egg retrieval.
 You will go home the day of procedure, but we recommend that you do not return to work or do anything strenuous.